vivekkhavare/Car-Sales-Performance-Analytics/README.md

-##Car Sales Performance Analytics##
+# Power BI Dashboard: Car Sales and Service Performance

-This repository contains a Power BI dashboard that provides comprehensive insights into car sales and service performance.
-The dashboard visualizes critical metrics, such as vehicle sales trends, customer satisfaction, and service center efficiency, allowing for data-driven decision-making within the automotive sector.
+This repository contains a Power BI dashboard that provides insights into car sales and service performance.
+The dashboard visualizes key metrics related to vehicle sales, customer service, and performance across different regions and service centers.

-Dashboard Overview
+## Dashboard Overview

-Title: Car Sales and Service Performance Dashboard
+- **Title**: Car Sales and Service Performance Dashboard
-Tool: Microsoft Power BI
+- **Tool**: Microsoft Power BI
-File Name: PBI Dashboard.pbix
-Key Metrics Visualized:
+- **File Name**: `PBI Dashboard.pbix`
+- **Key Metrics Visualized**:
-Sales trends by car model, region, and time.
+  - Total sales by car model and region
-Customer satisfaction scores.
+  - Customer satisfaction scores
-Performance analysis of service centers.
-Interactive filters for customized insights.
+  - Service center performance and efficiency
+  - Sales trends over time

-Features
+## Features

-Sales Analysis: View sales data across different regions, car models, and time periods.
+- **Sales Analysis**: A breakdown of car sales data based on model, region, and time.
-Customer Satisfaction: Analyze customer feedback and satisfaction related to services.
+- **Customer Satisfaction**: Charts showcasing customer feedback and service satisfaction.
-Service Performance: Monitor key metrics like repair time, costs, and service center performance.
+- **Service Performance**: Analysis of service centers based on performance metrics like repair time, cost, and customer feedback.

-Interactive Visuals: Use filters to explore data specific to car models, regions, or time periods.
+## How to Use

+1. Download the `PBI Dashboard.pbix` file from this repository.
+2. Open the file in [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
+3. Explore the dashboard by interacting with filters and charts.
+4. Customize the data sources to reflect your specific dataset (if needed).